xia-du/worth_it/README.md

 # Worth It

-The Worth It Chrome Extension replaces the price of any item with your own brand of currency, so you can see exactly what it's really worth to you.
+The Worth It Chrome extension replaces the price of any item with your own brand of currency, so you can see exactly what it's really worth to you.

 ## Development Tools